nate-strauser/meteor-cookbook/d3/README.md

 var dataset = Bars.find(...).fetch();
 ```

-Since we encased all of the D3 code that updates the visualization within the `Deps.autorun` block, we already have reactivity when any of the results of the query change.
+Since we encased all of the D3 code that updates the visualization within the `Deps.autorun` block, we already have reactivity when the results of the query change in any way.
 All we have to do is make sure that the D3 visualization update code handles added, changed, and removed documents.
-We accomplish this by selecting a group of elements and binding it to a data array.
+We use D3 to accomplish this by selecting a group of elements from the SVG and binding them to a data array.

 ```
 var bars = svg.selectAll("rect").data(dataset, key);
 ```

-D3 uses this data to compare the supplied data to the graph and computing the needed changes.
+D3 compares the supplied data to the existing graph and computing the needed changes.
 Any elements that are to be newly created are returned by `enter()` while any elements that should be removed are returned by `exit()`.
 By using these two D3 functions coupled with an update to any documents that may have been altered, via `transition()`, we have all possible data changes accounted for.

-Once we have the reactivity supplied by Meteor and the handling of data changes by D3, we can make simple changes, via events as shown below or any other mechanism, to the collection documents and the graph will automatically update itself.
+Once we have the reactivity supplied by Meteor and the handling of data changes by D3, we can make simple changes to the collection documents and the graph will automatically update itself.
+Since the visualization code is reactively driven by the collection documents, the source of the data change is not relevant.
+The changes can be made via event handlers, as shown below, or by any other mechanism.

 ```
 //basic insert/update/remove operations on the collection cause a reactive update to the visualization